 There are three different main tiers: Personal, Plus, and Pro.
 Most folks start with the Personal tier and as your games acquire revenue, you’ll “level up” to the higher tiers.

 The Personal Edition is the starter tier.
-Chances are, you are an indie developer who makes less than 100k per year.
+Chances are, you are an indie developer who makes less than 200k per year.
 If this is you, congratulations!
 You can use the free version of Unity.
 This version contains all the core features.
-It also originally required this:
+This is a great way to learn the program and while you won’t have access to some features or services, this is a great way to get started with Unity.

-In an ideal world, you start with the Personal edition to learn the basics.
-Then you pay for the Plus version and grind out games.
-Eventually, you earn enough money to pay for the Pro version.
-That’s the vision at least.
+In an ideal world, you start with the Personal edition to learn the basics and grind out games.
+Once you are making enough money, you’ll “level up” to the Pro edition.
+Everyone benefits.

-This article series is written using the Cheapie-er, Personal tier.
+This article series is written using the Personal edition.

 Creating a Unity account